OO gauge: Origin

-"00" describes models with a scale of 4 mm = 1 foot (1:76) running on HO scale 1:87 (3.5 mm = 1 foot) track (16.5 mm/0.650 in).
-This combination came about since early clockwork mechanisms and electric motors were difficult to fit within H0 scale models of British trains, which have a smaller loading gauge than their European and North American counterparts and locomotives with smaller, often tapered, boilers.
+"OO" describes models with a scale of 4 mm = 1 foot (1:76) running on HO scale 1:87 (3.5 mm = 1 foot) track (16.5 mm/0.650 in).
+This combination came about since early clockwork mechanisms and electric motors were difficult to fit within HO scale models of British trains, which have a smaller loading gauge than their European and North American counterparts.
 A solution was to enlarge the scale of the model to 4 mm to the foot but keep the 3.5 mm to the foot gauge track.
 This also allowed more space to model the external valve gear.
 The resulting HO track gauge of 16.5 mm represents 4 feet 1.5 inches at 4 mm to the foot scale, which is 7 inches too narrow or approximately 2.33 mm too narrow in the model.

 In 1932, the Bing company collapsed, but the Table Railway continued to be manufactured by the new Trix company.
 Trix decided to use the new HO standard, being half of French 0 gauge (1:43.5 scale).
 However, European 0 scale is 1:45.

-In 1938, the Meccano Company launched a new range of 00 models under the trade name of Hornby Dublo.
+In 1938, the Meccano Company launched a new range of OO models under the trade name of Hornby Dublo.
 The combination of 4 mm scale and 16.5 mm gauge has remained the UK's most popular scale and gauge ever since.

-In the United States, Lionel Corporation introduced a range of 00 models in 1938.
+In the United States, Lionel Corporation introduced a range of OO models in 1938.
 Soon other companies followed but it did not prove popular and remained on the market only until 1942, when Lionel train production was shut down due to wartime restrictions to the use of steel.
-00 was quickly eclipsed by the better-proportioned H0 scale.
-The Lionel range of 00 used 19 mm (3/4 inch) track gauge, equating to 57 inches or 4 ft 9 in – very close to the 4 ft 81/2 in of standard gauge.
-The following of American 00 scale declined and today it is negligible.
+OO gauge was quickly eclipsed by the better-proportioned HO scale.
+The Lionel range of OO used 19 mm (3/4 inch) track gauge, equating to 57 inches or 4 ft 9 in – very close to the 4 ft 81/2 in of standard gauge.
+There is a small following of American OO scale today.